backstabshadow/random-shit/README.md

-# random-shit/other-random-shit
+# dead-projects/other

-# random shit that isnt really categorized
+## dead projects that are so small they dont even get a branch